humungus-gungi/bootyquest/README.md

 - Gungi - M range to Chief+machine, moves up to stab with lightsabre after "500 CREDITS"
 	+ Strikes Chief, 4 success, 2 threats - instead of killing him, chops off his arms, legs, and tail while he yells "You're all animals!"

-- Jarlo, Oswald, Kazgan, Ohesha
+- Jarlo, Oswald, Kasgan, Ohesha
 	+ Jarlo first: shouts "Oh no!
 The empire is attacking!", uses Force Persuasion to put bad thoughts ???
 		* Sees Admiral Fen contact the Empire for help
-	+ Kazgan runs into short range, shoots 4s3a - kills Administrator Fen
+	+ Kasgan runs into short range, shoots 4s3a - kills Administrator Fen
 	+ Ohesha hacks into a computer to send a conflicting message to the Empire, to confuse and slow them

 - NPC turn